 Genetic Testing for Damaged Genes

 When testing for genetic mutations, it is the gene code that is looked at and identifying where the code within the gene has changed will identify if the change matters or not.

 Testing is carried out on DNA in your white cells, these are collected from your blood or saliva.
 Discovering where the mistake lies within the gene code also means that there are techniques that can prevent the gene from being passed onto the next generation, such as pre-implantation genetic diagnosis during IVF.
 During this process eggs are fertilised, at day 3 or 5, the embryos are tested and only embryos that don’t carry the mutation will be used.

 Reducing your risk if you carry a gene mutation

-To reduce the risk of developing a breast cancer a preventative mastectomy reduces risk to a <2% lifetime chance of a new cancer, alternatively a woman can choose to undergo annual screening with an MRI and mammogram to monitor for early detection.
+To reduce the risk of developing a breast cancer a preventative mastectomy reduces the risk to a <2% lifetime chance of a new cancer, alternatively, a woman can choose to undergo annual screening with an MRI and mammogram to monitor for early detection.
 Hormone therapy may also be offered to a woman over 35 years of age who chooses annual screening, such as a 5-year course of Tamoxifen.
 This can reduce the risk of cancer by 30% but there are side effects to be considered and it is not possible to use hormonal forms of birth control.